abhaykaggarwal/abhaykaggarwal/README.md

 <img src="images/GithubCoverGrad.png">

 ## A Little About Me
 Hi there 👋 my name is Abhay.
-I am currently a senior at UC Berkeley studying Computer Science and City Planning.
-I am deeply passionate about public transportation (self-identifying NUMTOT 🏙), using and improving data 📊, and maps 🗺 (amongst many other interests).
+I am currently an associate Forward Deployed Engineer at [C3 AI](https://c3.ai/), and graduated from UC Berkeley in May 2022 with a degree in CS & a minor in City Planning.
+I am passionate about public transportation & planning 🏙, using and improving data 📊, and maps 🗺 (amongst many other interests).
 I got the idea to make a README profile from [Monica Powell](https://www.aboutmonica.com/blog/how-to-create-a-github-profile-readme) and decided to give it a try!

-Alongside my work in college, I have had the opportunity to intern in the past at [Accenture Labs](https://www.accenture.com/us-en/about/accenture-labs-index) (with the Future Technologies team), and at [Appdynamics](https://www.appdynamics.com/) (a SaaS-based Cisco company).
-This past summer I interned at [American Express](https://www.americanexpress.com/us/) on their Cloud Engineering PaaS API team and volunteered with [Develop for Good](https://www.developforgood.org/)!
+Alongside my work in college, I have had the opportunity to intern in the past at [Accenture Labs](https://www.accenture.com/us-en/about/accenture-labs-index) (with the Future Technologies team), [Appdynamics](https://www.appdynamics.com/) (a SaaS-based Cisco company), and [American Express](https://www.americanexpress.com/us/) on their Cloud Engineering PaaS API team!

-If you have any questions about any of my projects or want to reach out, my email is [abhaykaggarwal] @ [berkeley.edu].
+If you have any questions about any of my projects or want to reach out, my email is [abhaykaggarwal] @ [gmail] . [com].
 My pronouns are he/him!

 ## Research